GRADES 6 to 8 | 2022-2023

-For Groups — Maximum points: 400 (1 entry per school)
+For Individuals or Groups (2–5 students per group) — Maximum points: 200 (1 entry per school)

 |On-time entry submission (late entries may not receive points)|

 OPTIONAL STUDENT VIDEOGRAPHY WORKSHOPS led by ODYSSEY EARTH

 For more information, visit our Student Workshop page.
 Registration Request Form – Now Closed.